bids-standard/bids-specification/src/modality-specific-files/motion.md

 ### Restricted keyword list for channel component

 Restricted keyword list for column `component`.
-When using quaternions to represent orientations, the axial components that corresponds to the three spatial axes must be specified as "quat_x", "quat_y", "quat_z", and the non-axial component as "quat_w".
+When using quaternions to represent orientations, the axial components that corresponds to the three spatial axes MUST be specified as "quat_x", "quat_y", "quat_z", and the non-axial component as "quat_w".

 | **Keyword** | **Description**                                                                                                                                             |
 | ----------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------- |